AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ```

-We can see that nothing has changed in our map appearance:
+Nothing has changed in our map appearance:

 {sample}Maps\_Connectors\_03{sample}

 ### Settings

-There are some parameters of our series and points can be adjusted through the data.
-We can change the colors of our connectors, the point markers and so on.
-Let's look at the dataSet with some parameteres set through it:
+There are some parameters of our series and points can be adjusted through the data: for example, colors of the connectors, the point markers and so on.
+Let's look at the dataSet with some parameters set through it:

 ```
 	var data = anychart.data.set([